truenas/documentation/content/CORETutorials/Services/ConfiguringOpenVPN.md

 Go to the **Services** page and find the **OpenVPN Client** entry.
 Click the <i class="material-icons" aria-hidden="true" title="Configure">edit</i> to configure the service.

+###OpenVPN was removed from the services page as of TrueNAS SCALE 22.12

 ![ServicesOpenVPNClientOptions](/images/CORE/12.0/ServicesOpenVPNClientOptions.png "OpenVPN Client Options")

 Choose the certificate to use as an OpenVPN client.